pranavkhatale/Micropython-on-NodeMCU-ESP8266-IoT-Embedded-Systems/New Code for IoT/1_MicroPython Web Server - Control Outputs/readme.md

-Build a web server to control the ESP32 or ESP8266 outputs using MicroPython framework.
-As an example we’ll build a web server with ON and OFF buttons to control the on-board LED of the ESP32/ESP8266.
+Build a web server to control the NodeMCU outputs using MicroPython framework.
+As an example we’ll build a web server with ON and OFF buttons to control the on-board LED of the NodeMCU.
 We’ll use sockets and the Python socket API.